A study on entire functions sharing one function with their difference operators and its application: Abstract

 \section{Abstract}

 {

-Let \( f \) be a transcendental entire function with hyper-order strictly less than 1.
-Under certain conditions, the difference analogues and delay-differential analogues of the Br\"uck conjecture are proved respectively by using Nevanlinna theory.
-As applications of these two results, the relationship between $f$ and $\Delta^n f$ (or between $f'$ and $f(z + 1)$) is established provided that $f$ and $\Delta^n f$ (or $f'$ and $f(z + 1)$) share a finite set.
-Moreover, some examples are provided to illustrate these results.
+Let $f$ be a transcendental entire function with hyper-order strictly less than 1 and having a Borel exceptional small function.
+If $f$ and $\Delta^n f$, or $f'$ and $f(z+1)$, share a function CM, then the exact form of $f$ is determined, which improves the previous results given by L\"u et al. [Results Math.
+74, article number 30 (2019)] and Liu et al. [Bull.
+Korean Math.
+Soc.
+51, 1453-1467 (2014)].
+As an application, the relationship between $f$ and $\Delta^n f$ is established under the condition that they share a finite set, which partially resolves Liu's question raised in [J. Math.
+Anal.
+Appl.
+359, 384-393 (2009)].
+Furthermore, several examples are presented to demonstrate these results. }